 2. Start or strengthen your preventive maintenance plan

+Once you've addressed urgent matters, it's time to look ahead.
 Starting or strengthening your preventive maintenance plan is one of the best ways to stop delayed repairs.
 Preventive care involves taking proactive steps to sustain your home and prevent future problems.
-By investing a little time and effort now, you can save yourself from the many consequences that are a result of deferred maintenance.

-Then, create a schedule for regular maintenance tasks.
+Then, create a yearly calendar for maintenance tasks.
 It can include monthly, quarterly, or annual work orders.
 Set reminders on your calendar or phone to ensure you remember to complete these essential tasks.

 3. Hire professionals for routine maintenance activities